mzazon/awesome-cloud-projects/aws/deploying-global-database-replication/deploying-global-database-replication.md

 ## Prerequisites

-1. AWS account with appropriate permissions for Aurora, RDS, and Global Database operations
+1. AWS account with appropriate permissions for Aurora, RDS, Global Database, and CloudWatch operations
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Understanding of Aurora cluster architecture and database replication concepts
-4. Basic knowledge of MySQL/PostgreSQL and database connection management
+4. Basic knowledge of MySQL database administration and connection management
 5. Familiarity with multi-region AWS architectures and networking
 6. Estimated cost: $500-800/month for global database setup across 3 regions with db.r5.large instances